alaref-codes/Class-management/README.md

 # Class Management System
-Classes management system, A website for a school project.
+Classes management system, A website for a college project.

 ## Technologies
 * HTML5